Hawaii Car Accident Lawyer

 Hawaii has a "no-fault" car accident insurance system.
 This means

-that your own insurance policy will provide you with personal injury protection
+that your own insurance policy will provide you with

-of who was at fault in the accident.
+was at fault in the accident.

 However, depending on the specifics of your accident, there still may be